nyaruka/ezconf/README.md

  4. Command line parameters mapping to your top level settings

 To use it, you only need to create a struct representing the desired configuration and create an instance with the defaults for your app.
-You can then pass that struct to EZConf and read the settings from all the sources above.
+You can then pass that struct to the library and read the settings from all the sources above.

-EZConf will automatically parse command line parameters and environment variables for all top level fields in your struct of the following types:
+The library will automatically parse command line parameters and environment variables for all top level fields in your struct of the following types:

  * int, int8, int16, int32, int64